This Welcome Unit aims to:

 1. Work through each of the Healing units and successfully complete all of the Assessed Tasks.
 These must be completed and marked as a pass by your tutor.

 2. Submit a summary to your tutor, of how your journey through the Healing module has impacted you.
 Your summary does not need to be very long but it needs to show me what you have gained from this module.
-It can be in several forms (short report, poetry, drawing with annotations etc).
+It can be in several forms (short report, poetry, drawing with annotations, etc).

 How to share Assessed Tasks

-Please ensure that each task states the unit number and name, when you send it through.
+Please ensure that each task states the unit number and name when you send it through.

-We strongly advise you to keep a backup copy of all work which you send to your tutor for marking.
+We strongly advise you to keep a backup copy of all work that you send to your tutor for marking.
 Please do not rely on email or the forums as a way to organize your work.